kasimselimhanbaltas/Earth-Info/readme.md

 Open the backend folder with your Java ide, and open the frontend folder with your vuejs ide.
 I created this project with IntelliJ IDEA and VS Code.
 The backend uses the port 8085 and frontend uses the port 8080.

+## Docker-compose
+For quick deploy in local, you can use my docker images with docker-compose file.

+    docker-compose up --detach